md499/uiuc-cs-498-cca-final/README.md

 The dataset is contained in `data.csv` inside the Data Folder.

-The pdf file includes the original paper
+To visualize and see the initial exploraotry/pre-processing work, run the `data_eda.ipynb` inside the Code folder.

-To visualize and see the initial exploraotry/pre-processing work, run `python3 data_eda.py` inside the Code folder.
+To view the replication of the S-KD and D-KD  models, run the `paper_code.ipynb`

-To view the replication of the S-KD and D-KD  models, run `python3 paper_code.py`
+The pdf file includes the original paper .